nginxinc/docker-nginx-controller/README.md

 You can learn more about the agent configuration options following the documentation link of your NGINX Controller.

   ```
+  # If HOSTNAME is set, the startup wrapper script will use it to
+  # generate the 'hostname' to put in the /etc/controller-agent/agent.conf
   # If IMAGENAME is set, the startup wrapper script will use it to
-  # generate the 'imagename' to put in the /etc/controller-agent/agent.conf
+  # override the 'hostname' in the /etc/controller-agent/agent.conf

-  # If several instances use the same 'imagename', the metrics will
-  # be aggregated into a single object in NGINX Controller (not recommended nor supported).
-  # use unique imagename per instance to have the best reporting and monitoring experience.
+  # Each container must have a unique `hostname` and unique `imagename` for data to reflect correctly in Controller

-  ENV IMAGENAME my-docker-instance-123
+  ENV HOSTNAME my-docker-instance-123

+  # unique imagenames are useful when the automatically generated hostname overlaps between instances.
   ```

-  or
+  or environment settings can be passed at contianer launch time:

-  * Use the `-e` option with `docker run` as in
+- Use the `-e` option with `docker run` as in

   ```
   docker run --name mynginx1 -e API_KEY=1234567890 -e IMAGENAME=my-instance-123 -d nginx-agent
   ```

 ### 1.3.
 Current Limitations

 The following list summarizes existing limitations of monitoring containers with NGINX Controller:

- * In the unsupported "aggregate" mode, some of the OS metrics and metadata are not collected (e.g. hostnames, CPU usage, Disk I/O metrics, network interface configuration).
- * The agent can only monitor NGINX from inside the container.
+- The agent can only monitor NGINX from inside the container.
 It is not currently possible to run the agent in a separate container and monitor the neighboring containers running NGINX.

-## 2. How to Build and Run a Controller enabled NGINX image?
+## 2. How to Build and Run a Controller enabled NGINX image

 ### 2.1.
 Building a Controller-enabled image with NGINX